 Huron County Michigan’s 2015 moratorium on new development of wind power in Michigan’s Thumb gave rise to the possibility that other wind and solar projects would pause in the Great Lakes region.
 It was thought that the Huron County commissions wind farm moratorium would have a chilling ripple effect on other wind projects underway in the Great Lakes region and Ontario.

 That didn’t happen.
-Wind projects continue to be a primary source of alternative energy in Michigan generating 69% of all renewable energy.
+While Huron County Wind Farms stopped further development, wind projects continue to be a primary source of alternative energy in Michigan generating 69% of all renewable energy.

 Michigan Is Meeting the 2008 Goals